Charged Vector Inflation: Introduction

 Anisotropic inflation is a model of inflation based on a $U(1)$ gauge field dynamics.
 To remedy the second issue mentioned above, the gauge kinetic coupling in these models is a function of the inflaton field so the conformal invariance is broken.
 By choosing an appropriate form of the gauge kinetic coupling, the electric field energy density becomes nearly constant so the gauge field survives the expansion till end of inflation \cite{Watanabe:2009ct}.
 In addition, the gauge field perturbations become nearly scale invariant and can take parts in generating cosmological perturbations.
 In particular, quadrupolar statistical anisotropies are generated in these models which can be tested in CMB maps.
 For various works on anisotropic inflation and their cosmological imprints see \cite{anisotropic-inflation}.

 The anisotropic inflation model \cite{Watanabe:2009ct} has been extended to the case where the scalar field is charged under the $U(1)$ gauge field in \cite{Emami1,Emami:2013bk,Chen:2014eua} while its isotropic realization containing a triplet of $U(1)$ gauge fields has been studied in \cite{Yamamoto:2012sq, Funakoshi:2012ym} .
-In this work we consider the isotropic extension of \cite{Watanabe:2009ct} in which the inflaton is charged under a triple of $U(1)$ gauge fields.
+In this work we consider the isotropic extension of \cite{Watanabe:2009ct} in which the inflaton is charged under a triplet of $U(1)$ gauge fields.
 We show that the model has some interesting features such as it contains entropy mode in addition to the adiabatic mode and the gravitational tensor modes are sourced by the tensor modes coming from the gauge fields.

 The rest of the paper is organized as follows.
-In Section \ref{model} we present our model of isotropic charged vector inflation and then study its background dynamics in Section \ref{background}.
+In Section \ref{model} we present our setup and study its background dynamics.
 In Section \ref{perturbations} we study the cosmological perturbations in this setup while the power spectra of the adiabatic and entropy perturbations and their cross correlations are studied in Section \ref{sec-scalar}.
 The tensor perturbations of the metric and the matter fields are studied in Section \ref{sec-tensor} followed by the summaries and discussions in Section \ref{summary}.
-The analysis of quadratic action are relegated into the Appendix.
+The gauge symmetries of the setup are studied in \ref{gauge-symmetries} while the analysis of quadratic action are relegated into the Appendix \ref{App-action}.